datajerk/ctf-write-ups/fwordctf2020/one_piece/README.md

 p.interactive()
 ```

-From `choice` we just use the secret work again `gomugomunomi`, but this time our payload invokes `system` for a shell--_remotely_, not _locally_...
+From `choice`, just use the secret word `gomugomunomi`, but this time the payload invokes `system` for a shell--_remotely_, not _locally_...

 The second block in the setup while it allows using the challenge binary with the challenge libc on a system with a different native libc, it will not (in most cases), run `/bin/sh` from that system since the `LD_LIBRARY_PATH` is setup specifically for the challenge binary.
 Most likely you'll get a segfault and it may be confusing as to why.
-The segfault _is_ from the challenge binary, the `system` actually failed to run `/bin/sh` locally because of the aforementioned and continued execution of the program and with an overflowed stack is destined to segfault.
+The segfault _is_ from the challenge binary, the `system` actually failed to run `/bin/sh` locally because of the aforementioned and continued execution of the program; and with an overflowed stack it is destined to segfault.

 To confirm `system` actually did invoke I use gdb.
 To do this I just put a `pause()` before the final `sendline` call, then connect with, gdb, e.g.: